pluresideas/pluresideas.github.io/index.md

 With this approach there is a better chance of an earlier success, less rework, resulting in costs savings which is a win for everyone.

+### How to define units of work?

+Units of work definitions always specify what needs to be done.
+Knowing ‘why’ is just as important.
+It helps developers with understanding of the work and guides the implementation.

+Stories missing the ‘why’ are often debated during planning, implementation, and even during the implementation review.
+Some of the stories are found as not needed because the ‘why’ statement was not captured or understood.

+Of course a good definition of units of work needs other parts as well but I would urge the teams to start with using ‘why’.
+This [artickle](https://medium.com/@SFWebDigital/the-5-key-components-of-an-agile-user-story-6586ea63e1db) captures all the important parts.

+Which methodology teams use, agile, waterfall or something else is unimportant; the success of the implementation stars with a good understanding of the work needed.